inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 ..
 [1]
-   This is possible because the implementation of these modules simply use the :cpp:`L3Address` C++ class, which is a variant type capable of holding several types of L3 addresses.
+   This is possible because the implementation of these modules simply uses the :cpp:`L3Address` C++ class, which is a variant type capable of holding several types of L3 addresses.